-Data obtained was expressed as the mean $\pm$ standard deviation.
+Data obtained was expressed as the mean standard deviation.
 They were analyzed using Statistical Package for Social Sciences (SPSS version 21; IBM SPSS, Chicago, Illinois, USA) software package.
-Comparisons within and between groups were done using one way ANOVA with Tukey post hoc test.
-The level of significance was set to p < 0.05.
+Values were analyzed as Mean \pm SD using one way ANOVA with Tukey post hoc test.
+The level of significance was set to p<0.05.